-Joint Counter-Piracy Exercise with EU NAVFOR In March 2015, the JSDF's destroyer "Harusame" conducted the 4th joint counter-piracy exercise in communication, tactical movement, and takeoff and landing of helicopters on the destroyers with the German Navy destroyer "Bayern" of the European Union Naval Force (EU NAVFOR) Somalia-Operation Atalanta in the Gulf of Aden.
-This joint exercise followed an agreement between EU and Japanese leaders during the 22nd Japan-EU summit in Brussels in May 2014.
+Joint Counter-Piracy Exercises with EU NAVFOR

+From Jan. to Nov.
+2016, the JSDF's counter-piracy units conducted joint counter-piracy exercises in tactical maneuver, deck landing of helicopters etc. with various Navies of the European Union Naval Force (EU NAVFOR) Somalia-Operation Atalanta in the Gulf of Aden.
-with EU NAVFOR Joint Counter-Piracy Exercise with Naval Forces from CTF151 The JSDF's counter-piracy units have conducted joint exercises with their counterparts from various countries to CTF151.
-Joint Counter-Piracy Exercise with the Pakistan Navy In March 2015, the JSDF's destroyer "Harusame" carried out a joint counter-piracy exercises in communication, tactical movement with the destroyer "Tariq" of the Pakistan Navy from CTF151 in the Gulf of Aden.
-Joint Counter-Piracy Exercise with the Turkish Naval Forces In Dec.
-2015, the JSDF's destroyer "Suzunami" carried out a bilateral joint counter-piracy exercise in tactical skills and logistic operations with the frigate "Gemlic" of the Turkish Naval Forces from CTF151 in the Gulf of Aden.
-Joint Counter-Piracy Exercise with the Republic of Korea Navy In Dec.
-2015, the JSDF's destroyer "Suzunami" carried out a bilateral joint counter-piracy exercise in close with the destroyer "Choe Yeong" of the Republic of Korea Navy from CTF151 in the Gulf of Aden.

-with the Pakistan Navy
+These joint counter-piracy exercises followed the agreement between EU and Japanese leaders during the 22nd Japan-EU summit in Brussels in May 2014.

+Month JSDF EU NAVFOR Types of Exercises Jan.
+Destroyer "Suzunami" "Victoria" Spanish Navy Deck landing of helicopters and Tactical Maneuver May Destroyer "Yuudachi"& "Yuugiri" "Santa Maria" Spanish Navy Deck landing of helicopters and Tactical Maneuver June Destroyer "Yuudachi" "Euro" Italian Navy Deck landing of helicopters and Tactical Maneuver July P-3C P-3M Spanish Air Force Search, Identification and Photographing Sep.
+Destroyer "Suzutsuki" "Tromp" Royal Dutch Navy Deck landing of helicopters and Tactical Maneuver Nov.
+Destroyer "Suzutsuki" "Tromp" Royal Dutch Navy Deck landing of helicopters, Tactical Maneuver and Personnel Exchange

+Joint Counter-Piracy Exercises with Naval Forces to CTF151

+In Feb. and June 2016, the JSDF's M counter-piracy units conducted joint counterpiracy exercises in tactical maneuver, deck landing of helicopters etc. with their Ju counterparts from various countries to the Combined Task Force 151 (CTF151).

+Ionth JSDF CTF151 Types of Exercises Feb.
+Destroyer "Suzunami" "Saif" Pakistani Navy Tactical Maneuver and Communication June Destroyer "Yuudachi"& "Yuugiri" "Gaziantep" Turkish Navy Deck landing of helicopters and Tactical Maneuver

-with the Turkish Naval Forces Japan's Financial and Technical Cooperation to Tackle Piracy Assistance to Somalia Total Assistance to Somalia (2007-2014 Fiscal Year): US\$371.37 million Japan considers the stability of Somalia is absolutely critical for ensuring human security as well as for the fundamental resolution of terrorism and piracy, which threaten the security of international community.
+Japan's Financial and Technical Cooperation to Tackle Piracy

+Assistance to Somalia

+Total Assistance to Somalia (2007-2016 Fiscal Year): US\$432.50million

+Japan considers the stability of Somalia is absolutely critical for ensuring human security as well as for the fundamental resolution of terrorism and piracy, which threaten the security of international community.
 From this point of view, Japan has been implementing in Somalia through international organizations, necessary assistance for responses to the humanitarian crisis and for stability over the medium to long term in the sectors such as public security, humanitarian assistance, and infrastructure development since 2007, and thus Japan will continue to assist Somalia with the three pillars of 1) Recovery of Basic Social Services, 2)Improvement of the Capability of Security Institutions, and 3)Revitalization of Domestic Industries.

-Recovery of Basic Social Services: US\$267.13million - ≻Food aid, Water supplies, Public health, Education, Basic infrastructure development - ≻ Provision for anti human trafficking and illegal migration - ➢ Repair of ports and harbors Improvement of the Capability of Security Institutions: US\$87.79million - ➤Assistance to Somali police - ➤Assistance to enhance migration management - ≻Collection and destruction of small arms and light weapons in the Horn of Africa - Assistance to AMISOM (African Union Mission in Somalia) Revitalization of Domestic Industries: US\$16.44million - Vocational training, Employment generation - ➢Repair of roads Assistance for the Improvement of Regional Countries' Capacities for Maritime Security ≻Contributing US\$14.60million to the IMO Djibouti Code Trust Fund (a Japan-initiated multidonor trust fund) for capacity-building in Somalia and its neighboring countries, and US\$4.50 million to the Trust Fund to Support Initiative of States countering pirates off the coast of Somalia for the purpose of prosecution of suspected pirates ➢Providing patrol vessels and technical assistance to the Djibouti Coast Guard for improvement of its capacities for maritime security and also conducting trainings for coast guards of other countries in the region
+Recovery of Basic Social Services: US\$313.66million

+- ≻Food aid, Water supplies, Public health, Education, Basic infrastructure development - Provision for anti human trafficking and illegal migration - ➢ Repair of ports and harbors

+Improvement of the Capability of Security Institutions: US\$98.97million

+- ➤Assistance to Somali police - Assistance to enhance migration management - >Collection and destruction of small arms and light weapons in the Horn of Africa - Assistance to AMISOM (African Union Mission in Somalia)

+Revitalization of Domestic Industries: US\$19.87million

+- Vocational training, Employment generation - ➢Repair of roads

+Assistance for the Improvement of Regional Countries' Capacities for Maritime Security to Somali Ministry of Health

+≻Contributing US\$14.60million to the IMO Djibouti Code Trust Fund (a Japan-initiated multidonor trust fund) for capacity-building in Somalia and its neighboring countries, and US\$4.50 million to the Trust Fund to Support Initiative of States countering pirates off the coast of Somalia for the purpose of prosecution of suspected pirates

-Handing over ceremony of patrol vessels to Djibouti Coast Guard
+➢Providing patrol vessels and technical assistance to the Djibouti Coast Guard for improvement of its capacities for maritime security and also conducting trainings for coast guards of other countries in the region